 That triangular plot of land is still there (it was the location of the old Casa Dominguez restaurant for many years).
 Sadly, it’s not much of a scenic vista these days.
 Uptown could do with a few more orchards and a lot less of everything else.

 Howell was a guy who got around.
 Among other things, he is credited with introducing the magnolia tree to Dallas.
 Also, he was particular to peaches, and he planted acres and acres and acres of peach trees in Parker County, hoping they’d be a big cash-crop one day — and he was right!
-“Nurseryman Named Routh Street” — a great “Dallas Yesterday” article on Howell by the always informative Sam Acheson (DMN, Dec.
-14, 1970) — can be read here.
+For more on Howell, see the Dallas Morning News article “Nurseryman Named Routh Street,” a great “Dallas Yesterday” profile by the always informative Sam Acheson (DMN, Dec.
+14, 1970).